-A tax credit is a dollar-for-dollar reduction of the income tax you owe.
-For example, if you owe $1,000 in federal taxes but are eligible for a $1,000 tax credit, your net liability drops to zero.
-Some credits, such as the earned income credit, are refundable, which means that you still receive the full amount of the credit even if the credit exceeds your entire tax bill.
-Therefore, if you owe $400 in tax and claim a $1,000 earned income credit, you will receive a $600 refund.
+A tax credit is a dollar-for-dollar reduction in your income.
+For example, if your total tax on your return is $1,000 but you are eligible for a $1,000 tax credit, your net liability drops to zero.
+Some credits, such as the Earned Income Credit, are refundable, which means that you still receive the full amount of the credit even if the credit exceeds your total tax bill.
+Therefore, if your total tax is $400 and you claim a $1,000 Earned Income Credit, you will receive a $600 refund.

 Types of tax credits

 There's an array of tax credits available to all types of taxpayers covering a wide range of expenses and situations.
 As an incentive for taxpayers to protect the environment, the federal government offers a credit for the cost of purchasing solar panels for use in your home.

 To help families wanting to adopt a child, the federal adoption tax credit can reduce your tax bill to offset some of the costs you incur that are necessary to adopt a child.
 Other credits cover the expense of child and dependent care as well as education credits.

 What’s the difference between a tax credit and a deduction?